 The first step for anyone interested in training for this type of licence is to join your local bat group, get involved with the group's activities and projects and find out who the trainers are within the group.

 The Bat Workers Manual is an essential tool for anyone training for a roost visitor licence.

-BCT, in conjunction with Natural England, runs a Training for Trainers course when there is sufficient demand.
+BCT, in conjunction with Natural England, runs a Train the Trainers course when there is sufficient demand.
 This is a weekend course (Friday evening to Sunday afternoon) funded by Natural England, for those who wish to become a licensed Volunteer Bat Roost Visitor Trainer (CL16).

-If your bat group/area is in need of a trainer please complete the trainer nomination form to be considered for the next course.
+If your bat group/area is in need of a trainer and have a suitable person to put forward please complete the nomination form.
+The deadline for completion of nomination forms is Monday 13th January.

 Please note: the nomination form should come from a committee member on behalf of the bat group rather than the individual wishing to attend the course.

-Forms should be sent to the Training team.
 This is the first stage in the process.
-Selection will be based on experience, demand and geographical location – if you are unsure about whether your experience is suitable for the course get in touch.
+Selection will be based on experience, demand and geographical location – if you are unsure about whether your experience is suitable for the course get in touch (email Naomi Webster).
 Further information about the process is provided in the nomination form.

 Please note that in England the trainer licence (CL16) specifically relates to the volunteer bat roost visitor class licence (CL15).
 Individuals can only be trained and signed off by a trainer with this licence type, in order to undertake roost visits under the Natural England homeowner advice service.